Supporting research, teaching and studies

 Diverse types of support

 As a rule, the key areas of support have remained within the broad initial parameters, but always with specific application to current needs.
 The central areas have been scientific research and thesis and dissertation work, which since the beginning have received 50% of the overall support.
-In addition, projects for developing teaching, overseas studies and conference trips, as well as various recognition awards, have been significant target areas for supporting the ongoing internationalisation of the School of Economics.
+In addition, projects for developing teaching, overseas studies and conference trips, as well as recognition awards and quality publication awards have been significant target areas for supporting the ongoing internationalisation of the School of Economics.

 In addition to the more traditional forms of support to research and teaching, the HSE Support Foundation has, since the 1990s, started awarding new forms of support such as different recognition awards, halls named in honour of particular individuals, and funding for the sabbatical system.
 In 2000 the Foundation also awarded a significant one-off grant for ensuring that the renovated lecture halls of the School of Economics would have modern and high-quality teaching technology.
 At one time, the Foundation was also involved in real estate investments in Etu-Töölö together with the trusts of the Helsinki School of Economics.
 These investments have secured income streams and the real value of investment and have also promoted the overall functionality of the facilities used by the school.